dolapalm/geekfest-workshop/09-config_maps_and_secrets.md

     - another-param
     - extra-param
     - my-config.txt
-- Open the demo in the browser and navigate to `Environment`.
+- Open the demo in the browser and navigate to `Server Env`.
 There should be an environment variable `ANOTHER_PARAM` and it's value `another-value`.
+Notice it's in the name being capitalise as it's the name mentioned in the `env` section of the container manifest.

 More on ConfigMap: https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/